krys2fa/healthi-zone/README.md

 ![tablet-searchpage-1](./images/tablet-searchpage-1.png)
 ![tablet-searchpage-2](./images/tablet-searchpage-2.png)

-Additional description about the project and its features.
 In this Microverse capstone project, I was required to build a personalized online shop having been given design specifications.
 With this in mind, I decided to build an online health shop.
 It has two pages; one for the home page and the other for the search results page.